ltsb-etsmtl/crop-model/README.md

 It can be used as inputs to the Type56 Multizone Building to include crops as internal gains/losses in a thermal zone.

-SUMMARY OF THE MODELS' MAIN CHARACERISTICS :
+MAIN CHARACERISTICS OF THE CROPS MODEL
 -----------------------------------

       1- lettuces-steady-state : lettuces, steady-state LAI, steady-state CAC, LED lamps only, perfectly irrigated